splintor/yeruham-phone-book-web-site/README.md

 1. It can search in Hebrew if English search finds no result.
 1. It enables editing in mobile
 1. It has Hebrew UX (edit buttons, etc.)
+1. It enables having simple URL to get data JSON for mobile app, without a need to have a Google Apps script to get it and cache it.